7 Isotonic Exercises Examples

 Concentric Muscle Contraction

 Concentric muscle contraction is when a muscle shortens.
-If we take the example of a bicep curl, this is the "up" part of the movement, where you raise the weight and the bicep muscle becomes shorter.
+If we take the example of a bicep curl, this is the up part of the movement, where you raise the weight and the bicep muscle becomes shorter.

 Eccentric Muscle Contraction

 Eccentric muscle contraction is when the muscle lengthens under resistance.
-Using the same example of a bicep curl, the eccentric part of the movement is the "down" part, where the weight is lowered back to the starting position.
+Using the same example of a bicep curl, the eccentric part of the movement is the down part, where the weight is lowered back to the starting position.

 Generally speaking, concentric exercises are better for building strength and power, whereas eccentric exercises are better for hypertrophy (i.e. muscle growth).